South Carolina Weapons Charges

 Furthermore, if you are convicted of a felony, the rights to carry a concealable weapon are revoked under federal law.
 Under state law your rights to carry a concealable weapon are revoked only for certain enumerated offenses.

 At Strom Law Firm, we are dedicated to protecting your rights and giving your case the attention it deserves.
-If you or a loved one is facing a weapons charge, contact the criminal defense attorneys at the Strom Law Firm, LLC today for a free consultation to discuss the best defense for your case.
+If you or a loved one is facing weapons charges, contact the criminal defense attorneys at the Strom Law Firm, LLC today for a free consultation to discuss the best defense for your case.